Iloilo International Airport: Public transportation

 When the airport opened in 2007, no franchises for transport services to the airport have been granted yet by the Land Transportation Franchising and Regulatory Board (LTFRB), although public transport routes to and from the airport were being studied.
 Some transport operators, however, have expressed interest in starting shuttle services to the airport from Iloilo City, while others have drawn proposals for public transport routes from Iloilo City directly to the airport.
 A shuttle service is currently available to the airport from Iloilo City, with pick-up and drop-off points at SM City Iloilo and Jaro Plaza.
 Aside from shuttle services, P2P buses can be used by travelers going to Iloilo Business Park and vice versa, which was launched July 2019.

 Taxi cabs in Iloilo may be hired to get from the airport to Iloilo City Proper or vice versa.
 The taxi drivers will most likely opt for a fixed rate rather than using the taxi meter.
 The taxi fare going to the airport from Iloilo City Proper range between 350 and 400 pesos as of 2016.

 Iloilo International Airport is accessible via jeepney to Santa Barbara town proper, after which travelers may take a share taxi to the airport.
 Travelers may also take jeepneys en route to Cabatuan, Calinog or Janiuay, all of which stop at Santa Barbara.

-Rail
+Future rail

 A train linking Iloilo International Airport to Iloilo City proper, similar to the Airport Express in Hong Kong and similar systems in other cities, has been proposed.
 A study to determine the feasibility of a train service has since been commissioned by the city government.
 Other proposals to connect the airport to the city via rail include the revival of the currently defunct Panay Railways network which has a station in Santa Barbara town proper.